mwcheng21/adi-family-tree/README.md

 # What it does
 A flexible, secure, accessible way to create and share family trees.

-This platform uses the BalkanJS Family Tree componenets to build, share, and view custom family trees without needing to create an account.
+This platform uses the BalkanJS Family Tree components to build, share, and view custom family trees without needing to create an account.
 It accomplishes this through a password to view the tree, and a different password to edit.
 This allows viewing or editing either by searching for the tree name, or sharing a link.
 A quick start and minimal barrier to creation.

 # How we built it
 ### Backend